How to Find Horse Livery in the UK (And What to Actually Look For)

 Frequently Asked Questions

 How much does horse livery cost in the UK?
-Costs vary significantly by region and type.
-DIY livery typically ranges from £80–£200/month, part livery from £200–£500/month, and full livery from £500–£1,500+/month depending on location and facilities.
+Costs vary by region and type.
+DIY livery ranges from £80–£200/month, part livery from £200–£500/month, and full livery from £500–£1,500+/month depending on location and facilities.
 London and the Home Counties are at the higher end; the North and Wales tend to be cheaper.

 How do I find livery yards near me?
 OpenStable's search lets you set a distance radius from your postcode and filter by livery type, services, and availability.
 You can search for yards near you here.